rm511130/Tanzu-Workshop-TKGI/README.md

 - As you issue `kubectl` commands, you can make use of `tab` to auto-complete commands because we added `source <(kubectl completion bash)` to your `~/.bashrc` file.

 - Earlier in this lab, you executed the `pks plans` command, so you know the K8s cluster sizing specifications defined by Operations.
-Let's take a look at the current capacity of your K8s cluster.
+Let's take a look at the current capacity of your K8s cluster by executing the following command:

 ```
 kubectl top nodes